AvitalTamir/contextdb/CONFIGURATION.md

 ## HTTP API Configuration

-Settings for the REST API server that provides language-agnostic access to ContextDB.
+Settings for the REST API server that provides language-agnostic access to Memora.

 ### Server Settings